Surveys Support Investments in The Northern Regions

-According to the survey by Touchstone Education, that runs courses in the real estate markets of UK, 78% of the clients believe the best investment opportunities were available in the Northern borders and 50 percent of the surveyed intended to target London and 53% wished to own a house in the South East, while, 49% wanted to invest in the South West.
+According to the survey by Touchstone Education, which runs courses in the real estate markets of the UK, 78% of the clients believe the best investment opportunities were available in the Northern borders and 50 per cent of the surveyed intended to target London and 53% wished to own a house in the South East.
+In contrast, 49% wanted to invest in the South West.

-Touchstone Education states there is scope for a rise in the rental yield in Scotland, where the performance of such investment will increase, on the contrary, the performance in the other regions of the country has almost flat lined.
-The yield generated in England and Wales was about 4.7 percent in the month of March.
+Touchstone Education states there is scope for a rise in the rental yield in Scotland, where the performance of such investment will increase; on the contrary, the performance in the other regions of the country has almost flat-lined.
+For example, the yield generated in England and Wales was about 4.7 per cent in March.

 Categorised in: All News